The Three Types of Control You Use

 Both of these traditional ways of thinking about control are about conscious control, and either its presence or its absence.
 Either we have conscious control or we don’t.
 For many people the idea of control and consciousness are strongly intertwined; an absence of consciousness is an absence of control.
 No control equals chaos.

-However, respected psychotherapist Karen Maroda says that this idea “rests on an outdated belief system about how the brain works”.
-In contrast, “behaviours of all sorts, including self-disclosure, that appear to be spontaneous and uncontrolled, are actually controlled by a system of internalised knowledge, experience and emotional reactions are primarily unconscious”.
+However, our understanding about the link between beliefs and knowledge needs updating.
+Respected psychotherapist Karen Maroda says that this idea “rests on an outdated belief system about how the brain works”.
+In contrast, “behaviours of all sorts, including self-disclosure, that appear to be spontaneous and uncontrolled, are actually controlled by a system of internalised knowledge, experience and emotional reactions that are primarily unconscious”.

 We use this system all the time without thinking; we use it when we do something as simple as when we walk down the street without having to think about it.
 This is a process which is almost entirely a symphony of unconscious control.

 This understanding about unconscious control neatly summarises how we can view the process of human development.
 Whilst at times we may set our minds to learning something specific, most of our development from adolescent to fully functioning adult is a process of unconscious control.
 We are guided by our internalised knowledge, our experience and our emotional reactions.
 To understand ourselves, we need to understand our unconscious better.

 This is entirely appropriate and undoubtedly the most effective way to grow and change.